minio/docs/source/includes/common/installation.rst

 You can run MinIO on consumer or enterprise-grade hardware and a variety of operating systems and architectures.

-MinIO supports three deployment modes:
+MinIO supports three deployment topologies:

-Standalone Single-Drive
+Single-Node Single-Drive (SNSD or "Standalone")
-   A single MinIO server with a single storage volume or folder, also referred to as "Filesystem Mode".
+  A single MinIO server with a single storage volume or folder.
+  |SNSD| deployment provides failover protections.
+Drive-level reliability and failover depends on the underlying storage volume.

-   Standalone single deployments are best suited for evaluation and initial development of applications using MinIO for object storage, *or* for providing an S3 access layer to single storage volume.
+  |SNSD| deployments are best suited for evaluation and initial development of applications using MinIO for object storage.

-   Standalone deployments do not provide access to the full set of MinIO's advanced S3 features and functionality - specifically those dependent on :ref:`Erasure Coding <minio-erasure-coding>`.

-Standalone Multi-Drive
+  |SNSD| deployments implement a zero-parity erasure coding backend and include support for the following erasure-coding dependent features:

+  - :ref:`Versioning <minio-bucket-versioning>`
+  - :ref:`Object Locking / Retention <minio-object-retention>`

-   A single MinIO server with *at least* four storage volumes or folders.
+Single-Node Multi-Drive (SNMD or "Standalone Multi-Drive") A single MinIO server with four or more storage volumes.
-   A standalone multi-drive deployment supports and enables :ref:`erasure coding <minio-erasure-coding>` and its dependent features.

-   Standalone multi-drive deployments can only provide drive-level availability and performance scaling.
+  |SNMD| deployments provide drive-level reliability and failover only.
-   Use standalone multi-drive deployments for small-scale environments which do not require high availability or scalable performance characteristics.

-Distributed Deployments
-   One or more MinIO servers with *at least* four total storage volumes across all servers.
+Multi-Node Multi-Drive (MNMD or "Distributed") Multiple MinIO servers with at least four drives across all servers.
-   A distributed deployment supports and enables :ref:`erasure coding <minio-erasure-coding>` and its dependent features.

-   Distributed deployments provide drive and server-level availability and performance scaling.
+  The distributed |MNMD| topology supports production-grade object storage with drive and node-level availability and resiliency.
-   Distributed deployments are best for production environments and workloads.

-   MinIO recommends a baseline topology of 4 nodes with 4 drives each for production environments.
-   This topology provides continuity with the loss of up to one server *or* four drives across all servers.
+  For tutorials on deploying or expanding a distributed MinIO deployment, see:

+  - :ref:`deploy-minio-distributed`
+  - :ref:`expand-minio-distributed`

 .. _minio-installation-comparison: